 Sheriff Witt has been a Voice for Victims.
 The role of the Office of Sheriff is to serve and protect the citizens of Fayette County.
 Through her dedicated service, Kathy Witt has spent more than 35 years serving as a voice for victims in Fayette County, serving, protecting, and representing them in their time of need.
 As Sheriff, she will continue to attack the issues that attack our community.

 Sheriff Kathy Witt has worked diligently to bring a 24 hour Domestic Violence Intake Center to our community.
-This Intake Center will open in the Spring of 2010 and will be the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
+This Intake Center opened in the Spring of 2010 and is the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
 This Center will ensure that victims will be able to receive all services in one safe location.

 Sheriff Witt supports Amanda’s Bill and has readied the Office of the Fayette County Sheriff to play a critical role in the GPS monitoring of domestic violence perpetrators.